What is a line of credit?

 How do lines of credit work?

-A line of credit is technically a loan — but, unlike with a traditional personal loan, you only pay interest on the amount of money you use.
+A line of credit is technically a type of loan.
+Unlike with a traditional personal loan, you’ll only pay interest on the amount of money you use.
 When you’re approved for a line of credit, the lender agrees to give you access to a specified amount of money.
 You can spend as much of the maximum amount as you’d like.
 Once you pay it back, the amount of credit you have adjusts accordingly.
-This is known as “revolving credit.”
+This is known as revolving credit.

 With a line of credit, you only pay interest on what you borrow, even if the money you’re approved for exceeds this amount.

-As an example, say you have a $25,000 line of credit to help you remodel your home.
+For example, say you have a $25,000 line of credit to help you remodel your home.
 You use $4,000 on an initial expense.
-You would then owe back $4,000 plus interest, and you would have $21,000 remaining on the line of credit.
-Once you pay back the principal, it would add back on to the line of credit.
+You would then owe $4,000 plus interest, and you would have $21,000 remaining on the line of credit.
+Once you pay back what you’ve borrowed, you’ll again have access to your full line of credit.

-Depending on how the lender structures the line of credit, you may have a draw period that lasts from five to 15 years, followed by a repayment period of equal length where you can no longer borrow and must pay off the debt.
+Depending on how the lender structures the line of credit, you may have a draw period that lasts from three to 10 years, followed by a repayment period of equal length where you can no longer borrow and must pay off the debt.

 To get a line of credit, a borrower must be approved by the lender.
 Approval usually depends on the applicant's credit score, credit history, employment, income and current debts.